Marten-M/TetrisTaltech/README.md

 - Ronja Niine Lõhmuste
 - Joosep Lukin

+## Playing the game
+To play the game, first install all requirements by running `python3 -m pip install -r requirements.txt` Then start the game with `python3 main.py`

 ## Game logic
 Every game element is treates as an object, as well as the game itself.
 The game has 4 states (also objects):